 |Michelangelo's Sistine Ceiling.
 All photos property of EuroTravelogue™ unless noted.
 This photo only: WikiMedia.org.|

-Welcome to ArtOdysseys—a new series that combines my love of travel with discoveries of art along my wanderings and adventures in Europe.
-Wherever the road or river leads, one of my missions has been and always will be to seek out artful experiences through museums, landscapes, architecture and the people.
+Welcome to ArtOdysseys—a new series that combines my love of travel with discoveries in art along my wanderings in Europe.
+Wherever the road or river may lead, one of my missions has been and always will be to seek out artful experiences through museums, landscapes, architecture and the people.
 Previously, I have published these posts under ArtSmart Roundtable, however, my odyssey begins anew and with each post, I hope to enlighten and inspire!

 |Michelangelo Buonarroti by Jacopino del Conte c.
 1535.
 Photo: WikiMedia.org.|